-This Statement relates to the Conduct Standard proposed by the Financial Sector Conduct Authority (FSCA) under sections 106(1), read with section 106(2)(b) and 108(1) of the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017) (FSRA) in respect of banks, mutual banks and co-operative banks (hereafter referred to as banks).
-The objective of the Conduct Standard is to introduce requirements that promote the fair treatment of financial customers of banks.
+This Statement relates to the draft Conduct Standard proposed by the Financial Sector Conduct Authority (FSCA) under section 106(2)(b) of the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017) (FSRA) in respect of banks, mutual banks and co-operative banks (hereafter referred to as banks).
+The objective of the draft Conduct Standard is to introduce requirements that promote the fair treatment of financial customers of banks.

-This Statement is published in accordance with Section 103(1)(a) of the FSRA and is intended to support and give context to the Conduct Standard that is published herewith.
-The Statement explains the need for, the expected impact of, and the intended operation of the Conduct Standard.
+This Statement is published in accordance with Section 98 of the FSRA and is intended to support and give context to the draft Conduct Standard that is published for public comment.
+The Statement explains the need for, the expected impact of, and the intended operation of the draft Conduct Standard and includes a notice inviting submissions in relation to the draft Conduct Standard, stating where, how and by when submissions are to be made.